AI Outreach Automation

 Phase 1: New users (OAuth only for new signups)

-Phase 2: Prompt existing users (banner in UI)
+Phase 2: Prompt existing users (banner in the UI)

-Phase 3: Deprecate passwords (set deadline, enforce migration)
+Phase 3: Deprecate passwords (set a deadline, enforce migration)

-- User revokes OAuth mid-send: Queue emails, prompt reconnection
+- User revokes OAuth mid-send: queue the emails, prompt a reconnect

 Token refresh overhead:

-App password auth: 0ms overhead (app password never expires)
+App password auth: ~0ms overhead (the app password never expires)

 Storage requirements: